networknt/light-doc/content/service/config/design.md

 ### Database Encryption

 To protect the interaction between the config server and services is not enough.
-We need to encrypt the database value so that even the database is stolen, no sensitive info will be leaked.
+We need to encrypt the database values so that even the database file is stolen, no sensitive info will be leaked.
 This requires that an encryption key must be available for the config server and it must be saved in the server instance instead in the database itself.
 We cannot generate random key as this key is needed to recover database if the current instance is down and we have to start another instance.
-To maximum the security, the key is splitted into two parts for two operators.
+To maximize the security, the key is splitted into two parts for two operators.
 Both of them will input their key to recover the real encryption key for the database values.

 ### Framework

 There are a lot interaction with the UI and only our team is accessing the API of config server.
-It is a lot easy to utilize light-hybrid-4j with react-schema-form for the UI.
+It is a lot easily to utilize light-hybrid-4j with react-schema-form for the UI.
 The other benefit is that it can be integrated seamlessly with light-portal in our deployment.
-But for customers who doesn't want to use light-portal, they can still use the light-config -server independently.
+But for customers who doesn't want to use light-portal, they can still use the light-config-server independently.

 ### Database